Xtof38/sourcedp3D_public/README.md

 To run dp3D (on linux distribution only), you need to:
 1. download the latest version of the dp3D user manual from https://www.overleaf.com/read/xvtqjkgrppvd;

-2. install the lapack library;

-3. download the dp3D directory into the directory where you have your executables, typically /usr/local/ make sure you have the necessary rights and that the path is declared into your .bashrc or .bash_profile;
+2. download the dp3D directory into the directory where you have your executables, typically /usr/local/ make sure you have the necessary rights and that the path is declared into your .bashrc or .bash_profile;

-4. download the dp3D_examples  directory that contains examples that are good starting points for simulations;
+3. download the dp3D_examples  directory that contains examples that are good starting points for simulations;

 Do not rush into simulating complicated and large simulations right away.
 Run gradually through the user manual and its examples to educate yourself.